fortrabbit/help/docs/git-troubleshooting.md

 ---

-## Read these first please
+## Read first please

-1. If you are new to Git: Check out [Git intro article](/git) first, learn basic concepts and how to install Git for your local development
+1. **If you are new to Git**: Check out [Git intro article](/git) first, learn basic concepts and how to install Git for your local development
-2. If you set up Git here for the first time: Read the [Git deployment guide](/git-deployment) first, see how Git is integrated as a deployment method at fortrabbit
+2. **If you set up Git here for the first time**: Read the [Git deployment guide](/git-deployment) first, see how Git is integrated as a deployment method at fortrabbit